The Nuts and Bolts of a Student Loan

 - Parent loans

-There are two major types of student loans: the Stafford loan and the Perkins loan.
-One of
+There are two major types of student loans: the Stafford loan and the

-the major benefits of these types of loans is that they come with low interest rates and do not require collateral or a credit check.
+Perkins loan.
+One of the major benefits of these types of loans is that they come with low

 The Stafford Loan

 The Stafford loan comes in two different variations; subsidized or unsubsidized.
-The difference between the two is that with
+The difference

-a subsidized loan the government will pay the interest for the loan while the student is in school and with an unsubsidized loan the student is
+between the two is that with a subsidized loan the government will pay the interest for the loan while the student

-required to pay the interest.
-The primary requirement for a subsidized Stafford loan is that the student be able to demonstrate
+a subsidized Stafford loan is that the student be able to demonstrate financial need.
+There are no

-financial need.
-There are no qualification requirements for the unsubsidized Stafford loan.
+qualification requirements for the unsubsidized Stafford loan.
 The Perkins Loan

-The Perkins loan is available to both graduate and undergraduate students; however the primary difference between a
+The Perkins loan is available to both graduate and undergraduate students; however the primary

-Perkins loan and a Stafford loan is that only students who are able to demonstrate exceptional financial need
+difference between a Perkins loan and a Stafford loan is that only students who

-are eligible to receive a Perkins loan.
-With a Perkins loan, the funds are made by the educational institution
+Perkins loan, the funds are made by the educational institution directly to the students from

-directly to the students from funds provided by the government.
+funds provided by the government.
 All Perkins loans are subsidized; meaning that the student is

-not required to pay interest while they are in school or during the 9 month grade period following the end of their education.
-Payments are
+not required to pay interest while they are in school or during the 9 month grade period following the end of their

-spread out over a ten year period and the interest rates tend to be quite low.
+education.
+Payments are spread out over a ten year period and the interest rates tend to be quite low.

 What are college scholarships and grants?
-Read the difference between a college
+Read the

-scholarship and a grant and whats best for you.
+difference between a college scholarship and a grant and whats best for you.

 |